yuvalmoscovitz/autonomous-car-project/README.md

 ## 🛠️ How It Works 🛠️

 1. **🚗 Car Mechanics and Sensors**: The HTML app provides a visual representation of the car, its sensors, and its surroundings.
-The sensors detect obstacles, other vehicles, and road conditions, sending this data to the neural network 🧠.
+The sensors detect obstacles, other vehicles, and road conditions, sending this data to the neural network.

 2. **🧠 Neural Network**: The custom-built neural network processes the data from the car's sensors and makes decisions on how the car should move.
 This includes accelerating, decelerating, and changing lanes to avoid traffic.